This post is also available in: हिन्दी

 It is a very famous snack in India as well as other Asian countries and the Middle East.
 It is even loved in America and European countries as well.
 Its lovers are found in the whole world.

 It is commonly sold in the whole of India especially in North India but it is easily available in other parts of the countries as well.

 Samosa is centuries old dish.
 Its recipe is found in the 10th – 13th-century cooking books of Arab.
 The samosa was brought to the Indian subcontinental in 13th or 14th centuries.
 At that time different versions of samosa were prepared.
 Source from wikipedia

 Samosa tastes very good in the rainy and winter season.
 But in other seasons its demand does not reduce.
 Its demand in winter and rainy season increased too much.

-It is a favorite snack of all ages people.
-It is easily found in every tea stall, sweets shops, school canteens, college canteens, office canteens, eatables selling shop on railway and metro train stations, roadside vendors and even found in the small and big restaurant menu.
+It is a favourite snack of all ages people.
+It is easily found in every tea stall, sweets shop, school canteens, college canteens, office canteens, eatables selling shop on railway and metro train stations, roadside vendors and even found in the small and big restaurant menu.
 In India, it is available at almost all places.

 Different variations of samosa

 Samosa is available in various different varieties you couldn’t imagine.
 I am going to list some of them which I remember.